-Throughout our 133 year history, Lutheran Social Services of the South has changed as the needs of those we serve and society have changed.
-Additionally, for 88 years, LSS’ strengths and core responsibilities have been in serving children, families and communities through a history of excellence in program delivery.
+Throughout our 135 year history, Upbring (formerly Lutheran Social Services of the South) has changed as the needs of those we serve and society have changed.
+For more than 90 years, our strengths and core responsibilities have been in serving children, families and communities through a history of excellence in innovative, life-changing programs.

 Journey to The New LSS

 The seeds for Lutheran Social Services of the South were sown in the early 1860s in Louisiana, with the origination of the Bethlehem Children’s Center in New Orleans.
 In 1866, a Louisiana society that raised money to support needy orphans tried to build an orphanage, but failed, due to poor economic conditions following the Civil War.
 The German Evangelical Lutheran Bethlehem Orphan Asylum Association was incorporated to the society in 1881, and in 1883 a plantation house became the first orphanage for Bethlehem.
 A new building capable of housing 80 to 100 children was constructed in 1886.

 Texas’ Lutheran charitable work started when a pastor set up a Widows’ Aid Fund in 1867.
 But the agency officially began in 1881 to help those in need.
 Lutheran churches in Texas, along with out-of-state churches, helped raise $7,827.15 for people who lost everything in the 1900 Galveston hurricane.
 The Good Samaritan Society was created in 1924, but to avoid being mistaken for other organizations with similar names, the society later changed its name to Lutheran Aid and Orphan’s Society.